Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 What do I mean by high value?
 When you are training a dog, the more they like the treat you are offering, the more motivated they are to learn.

-If you have so-so treats, they will choose to bark since the treat isn’t that appealing to them.
+If you only have so-so treats (treats that are crunchy or do not have a strong smell), a reactive dog will choose to bark since the treat isn’t that appealing to them.

 Homemade Salmon Skin Dog Treats Recipe